This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Pros

-- Solid overall construction holds up to regular shooting.
+- Solid build for the price – holds up to regular indoor play.

 Cons